10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 ### Show

 Thinking about an online store, you also want to see a detailed view of an item.
 In this case, the user would pass the id to see a detailed view.
-The sample id shown is `<animal_id>`.
+The sample id shown is the generated `<animal_id>`.
+The user will eventually type the command below where the id is the id that is stored for a particular animal in the `animals.json` file.

 ```
 npm run show <animal_id>
 ```

-First, take the entire array of animal objects.
-Then find the object that has a matching id.
-Then send back a human-readable view:
+`show` function/action will search the array of animals and find the object that has a matching id to the `animalID` parameter.
+It will then send back a human-readable view:

 ```js
 // animalController.js